 “Hatching” out of my old ways and back to myself….

 Turtle hatching season will start in June and soon the beautiful coast of Tanzania will be filled with thousands of little newcomers.
-This reminded me of my first magical encounter with a turtle hatchling on the beach of Chole Island.
+This reminded me of my first magical encounter with a turtle hatchling on the east coast beaches - the neighbouring JUANI island.

 It was late afternoon, just as the sun went hiding behind the clouds on the horizon, getting ready to turn in for a well-deserved evening’s rest.
 Our guides expertly lead us to the nest where the long-awaited hatching will soon start.
 We waited in anticipation for this marvel to unravel - the first entry into the world for a remarkable and threatened specie's offspring.